jo-pol/d-bl.github.io/landing.md

 * [Discord](https://discord.com/channels/1074087445169184940) channel: chat in text, voice and/or video (visible only with an account)
 * [Instagram](https://www.instagram.com/explore/tags/groundforge/): show off patterns and samples (partially visible without account, please tag your posts with `#groundforge`; mixed with some black smithing)

-FAQ
-===

-* ...

 Glossary
 ========

 See also [icons](GroundForge/icons)

+**D-BL**

-* **D-BL** - **D**iagrams for **B**obbin **L**ace - an umbrella for a suite of projects/applications related to bobbin lace.
+> **D**iagrams for **B**obbin **L**ace - an umbrella for a suite of projects/applications related to bobbin lace.

+**force graphs**

-* **force graph algorithms** - evenly distribute nodes and links, and organize items so that links are of a similar length.
+> an algorithm evenly distributes nodes and links, and organize items so that links are of a similar length.
 These algorithms balance attraction and repulsive forces.

+**GitHub**

-* **GitHub** - hosting service for software development and version control.
+> hosting service for software development and version control.
 Free for open source projects.

+**GroundForge**

-* **GroundForge** - a suite of tools for continuous bobbin lace.
+> a suite of tools for continuous bobbin lace.
 Focussing on transforming pair diagrams to thread diagrams.

+**stitch**

-* **stitch** - interaction between two pairs, for the application a stitch may consist of stitch-pin-stitch
+> interaction between two pairs, for the application a stitch may consist of stitch-pin-stitch

 History of D-BL and GroundForge
 ===============================

 D-BL started as DiBL under google-code.
-When a new provider was needed an account by that name was already taken and the _i_ replaced by a dash.
+By the time that google-code discontinued, an account by the name dibl was already taken and the _i_ replaced by a dash.

 The polar grids were exercises to master new technology.